pzypxm/Customer-Interests-Extraction/README.md

 #Execution:

 Since I currently do not have permission to access normal users' Facebook accounts, this system cannot work fully automaticly for now.
 But you could run each major module in this system separately.
+You may encounter some error since the NLP Parser is too large to upload here

 In order to see the result of each module, you could run "recommendation_system.py" with arguments.